Trump at center of Oath Keepers novel defense in Jan. 6 case

 “The conditions would never be better.
 Yet, Rhodes and the others left the Capitol grounds and went to Olive Garden for dinner,” they’ve written in court papers.
 Rhodes never went into the Capitol and has said that the Oath Keepers who did acted on their own.

-The Insurrection Act is shorthand for a series of statues that Congress passed between 1872 and 1871 defining when military force can be used in the United States by the federal government, said University of Texas law professor Stephen Vladeck.
+The Insurrection Act is shorthand for a series of statutes that Congress passed between 1792 and 1871 defining when military force can be used in the United States by the federal government, said University of Texas law professor Stephen Vladeck.
 The Act does give the president wide discretion to decide when military force is necessary, and what qualifies as military force, Vladeck said.

 The last time the Insurrection Act was used was in May of 1992, by President George H.W.
 Bush to call out the military to respond to Los Angeles riots after the acquittal of white police officers accused in the beating of Black motorist Rodney King.

-Note: This story has been corrected to show the Insurrection Act is shorthand for a series of statutes that Congress passed between 1792 and 1871, not 1872.